Wildlife and Birding Peru Tours

 Tingo Maria National Park

-Montane forest which contains the Cueva de las Lechuzas cave where the unique oilbirds nest.
+Montane forest which contains the Cueva de las Lechuzas cave where the unique oilbirds nest – a treat to see on a birding Peru trip.
 Also known for Andean cock of the rocks, South American coatis, ocelots, and kinkalous.

 Protected areas south of Lima: